 - recreational leave, suspension and time off.

-- The minimum wage for all workers over 21 in Australia, including international students, is $19.84 an hour (before tax).
+- The minimum wage for all workers aged over 21-years-old in Australia, including international students, is $19.84 per hour (before tax).
 Casual employees are entitled to at least 15% loading on top of this.

-- You are entitled to super (superannuation), as well as pay.
+- You are entitled to superannuation (super), as well as pay.

-- You have a right to a safe work environment, and workers’ compensationif you are injured at work.
+- You have the right to a safe work environment, and workers’ compensation if you are injured at work.

-- You have a right to join a union to protect your rights and conditions at work.
+- You have the right to join a union to protect your rights and conditions at work.